Troo | Blog & Resources

-Across the UK, a surprising number of surgeries are being charged 20% VAT on their gas and electricity when they should only be paying 5%.
-It sounds like a small detail, but the impact can be thousands of pounds slipping away each year.
+Across the UK, a number of surgeries are being charged 20% VAT on their gas and electricity when they could only be paying 5%.
+It sounds like a small detail, but the impact could be thousands of pounds slipping away each year.

 Energy used for domestic purposes, such as households or qualifying charities, is taxed at 5% VAT.
 Non-domestic or purely commercial energy use is charged at the standard 20%.